npmcdn-to-unpkg-bot/data-viewer/README.md

 Web-based system to show data from web.

-NOTE: you need MongoDB databse to run this system.

 Application menu-structure is defined into MongoDB database.
 Application structure can have several "systems".
 Each system consists of hierarchical menu items and functions which are linked to menuitems.